lukefisklennon/something-awesome/README.md

   - sent by both nodes immediately after connecting
   - upon receiving the list, a node merges it into their own (i.e. concatenating and removing duplicates)
   - connections are established with any new servers in the list
-- "send": `{to: string, from: string, timeSent: integer, content: string}`
+- "send": `{hash: string, to: string, from: string, timeSent: integer, content: string}`
   - `to` and `from` are the public keys of the sender and recipient, respectively
   - `timeSent` is a Unix timestamp in milliseconds
   - `content` is a Base64-encoded string representing an encrypted payload